A24Group/A24StudioCS/README.md

 ```bash
 sudo phpcs --config-set default_standard A24StudioCS
 ```
+You will probably get an error of a file that does not exist.
+Create the directory and file and try again.

  * You will also need to update your pre-commit hooks to use the new standards that have been created edit the config file in your git hooks, update the required line to: